 Human Resources and Compensation Committee.
-John L. Davies (Chairperson), Marianne Caponnetto, Peter M. Mayer and John G. McDonald are the current members of the Human Resources and Compensation Committee.
+John L. Davies (Chairperson), Marianne Caponnetto, Peter M. Mayer and Peter Warwick are the current members of the Human Resources and Compensation Committee.
 Each member of the Human Resources and Compensation Committee ("HRCC") is independent, as defined under the current applicable NASDAQ listing standards, and also meets certain additional criteria so that the Company qualifies for available exemptions pursuant to Section 162 (m) of the Code and Rule 16b-3 under the Exchange Act.
-For a description of the duties and responsibilities of this committee, see "Corporate Governance-HRCC Procedures" below, which includes a discussion of the actions taken by the HRCC in fiscal 2013 with respect to certain new NASDAQ rules relating to compensation committees.
-The HRCC held five meetings during the fiscal year ended May 31, 2014.
+For a description of the duties and responsibilities of this committee, see "Corporate Governance-HRCC Procedures" below.
+The HRCC held four meetings during the fiscal year ended May 31, 2015.

 Nominating and Governance Committee.
 James W. Barge (Chairperson), Mae C. Jemison, Richard M. Spaulding and Margaret Williams are the current members of the Nominating and Governance Committee.
 Each member of the Nominating and Governance Committee is independent, as defined under NASDAQ listing standards.
 The Nominating and Governance Committee identifies and recommends to the Board candidates for election as directors and recommends any changes it believes desirable in the size and composition of the Board as well as Board committee structure and membership.
 The Nominating and Governance Committee also administers Scholastic's Corporate Governance Guidelines (the "Guidelines"), reviews performance under, and compliance with, the Guidelines and the content of the Guidelines annually and, when appropriate, recommends updates and revisions of the Guidelines to the Board.
 In addition, the Nominating and Governance Committee oversees the Board self-assessment process.
-The Nominating and Governance Committee held five meetings during the fiscal year ended May 31, 2014.
+The Nominating and Governance Committee held three meetings during the fiscal year ended May 31, 2015.

 Retirement Plan Committee.
-Richard M. Spaulding (Chairperson), Andrew S. Hedden, Mae C. Jemison and John G. McDonald are the current members of the Retirement Plan Committee.
+Mae C. Jemison (Chairperson), Andrew S. Hedden, Richard Spaulding and Peter Warwick are the current members of the Retirement Plan Committee.
 The Retirement Plan Committee acts on behalf of the Board in its capacity as settlor of the trusts underlying the Retirement Plan and the 401(k) Plan (collectively, the "Plans") and with respect to the powers enumerated therein, including the power to amend or terminate the Plans.
 The Retirement Plan Committee also oversees the Administrative Committee, comprised of Company employees who are responsible for the day-to-day administration of the Plans, and approves the appointment of one or more trustees, or other professionals, necessary for the proper administration and operation of the Plans.
 Furthermore, the Retirement Plan Committee oversees the policies and practices related to the Plans and evaluates the Company's overall retirement benefit plan philosophy, in terms of the Company and competitively within the publishing industry, as well as the investment performance under the Plans.
-The Retirement Plan Committee held two meetings during the fiscal year ended May 31, 2014.
+The Retirement Plan Committee held two meetings during the fiscal year ended May 31, 2015.